03 — Circuit Breaker

 The Problem

 Health checks from recipe 02 run every 30 seconds.
-Between checks, a flaky provider can accept requests, fail, get retried, fail again — wasting agent time and tokens on a provider that's clearly broken.
-Your provider responds to health checks (it's technically alive) but fails 80% of real tool calls.
+Between checks, a flaky MCP server can accept requests, fail, get retried, fail again — wasting agent time and tokens on a MCP server that's clearly broken.
+Your MCP server responds to health checks (it's technically alive) but fails 80% of real tool calls.
 Intermittent failure.
 Health checks say READY.
 Agents suffer.

 Health checks tell you the patient is dead.
 Circuit breakers stop you from performing surgery on a corpse.